Special Topics in Design | Media Arts: Biotechnology and Design

 Please contact Prof. Victoria Vesna if you are interested in joining this class.

-Since the "stay home" announcement from the coronavirus I have been just home for a little over a month now.
+After the "stay home" policy from the coronavirus I have been just home for a little over two month now.
 And because I am stuck at home I have been cooking a lot.
 I've been so used to just either buying food from school or packaged food at grocery stores that I didn't even realize that I haven't actually cooked for myself in a very long time.
-As I started cooking I came to realize the importance of my diet and how that can relate to our environment.